openSUSE/wicked/man/src/ifcfg-ipoib.5.md

 Copyright (C) 2024 SUSE LLC

 # BUGS
-Please report bugs at <http://bugs.opensuse.org>
+Please report bugs as described at <%PACKAGE_BUGREPORT%>

 # SEE ALSO
 **`routes`** (5), **`ifcfg`** (5), **`wicked`** (8)